9 Normality Assumption

 \[\begin{align*} \frac{\hat{\mathbf{e}}'\hat{\mathbf{e}}}{\sigma^2} &= \frac{\mathbf{y}' (\mathbf{I}- \mathbf{H}) \mathbf{y}}{\sigma^2} && \text{since $\hat{\mathbf{e}}'\hat{\mathbf{e}} = \mathbf{y}' (\mathbf{I}- \mathbf{H}) \mathbf{y}$} \\ &= \frac{\mathbf{e}' (\mathbf{I}- \mathbf{H}) \mathbf{e}}{\sigma^2} && \text{since $\mathbf{e}' (\mathbf{I}- \mathbf{H}) \mathbf{e}= \mathbf{y}' (\mathbf{I}- \mathbf{H}) \mathbf{y}$} \\ &= \frac{\mathbf{e}}{\sqrt{\sigma^2}}' (\mathbf{I}- \mathbf{H}) \frac{\mathbf{e}}{\sqrt{\sigma^2}} \\ \end{align*}\]

-\[ \frac{\mathbf{e}}{\sqrt{\sigma^2}} \sim N(\mathbf{0}, \mathbf{I}) \] is a multivariate standard normal.
-This concludes step 1.
+\[ \frac{\mathbf{e}}{\sqrt{\sigma^2}} \sim N(\mathbf{0}, \mathbf{I}) \]

-Let \(\mathbf{z}\in \mathbb{R}^{n}\) a multivariate standard normal and \(\mathbf{M}\in \mathbb{R}^{n \times n}\) and idempotent matrix of rank \(m\).
-Then, we will show that:
+Let \(\mathbf{z}\in \mathbb{R}^n\) be a standard multivariate normal vector and \(\mathbf{M}\in \mathbb{R}^{n \times n}\) an idempotent matrix of rank \(m\).
+We now show that:

-\[ \mathbf{z}' \mathbf{M}\mathbf{z}\sim \chi^2_{m} \]
+\[ \mathbf{z}' \mathbf{M}\mathbf{z}\sim \chi^2_m \]

 \[ \mathbf{M}= \mathbf{V}\boldsymbol{\Sigma}\mathbf{V}' \]

-\[ \mathbf{v}_i'\mathbf{v}_j = 0 \quad \forall i \neq j \quad \text{and} \quad ||\mathbf{v}_i||^2_2 = 1 \quad \forall i\] and, since \(\mathbf{M}\) is idempotent, then \(\boldsymbol{\Sigma}\) is diagonal with exactly \(m\) entries equal to \(1\) and the rest equal to \(0\).
+where \(\mathbf{V}\) is an orthonormal matrix and \(\boldsymbol{\Sigma}\) is diagonal.
+Since \(\mathbf{M}\) is idempotent, the diagonal of \(\boldsymbol{\Sigma}\) consists of \(m\) ones and \(n-m\) zeros.
 Without loss of generality, we can assume that the first \(m\) entries of the diagonal are equal to \(1\) and the next entries equal to \(0\).

 Then, first note that \(\mathbf{V}' \mathbf{z}\) is a linear combination of a normal distribution.
 We will show, that \(\mathbf{V}' \mathbf{z}\in \mathbb{R}^{n}\) is also standard normal.